entertainmenttechnology/Smith-MTEC3501-HD13-2025S/documents-Class/05_Timelines_Project_Management_Iterative_Design/01_Timeline_creation.md

-# How to Place Milestones onto a Project Board Timeline in GitHub
+# How to Place Milestones onto a Project Board Roadmap in GitHub

 ## Overview
 This guide provides step-by-step instructions on how to create milestones, associate issues with them, and place these milestones onto a project board timeline in GitHub.
 This process will help you visualize project progress and ensure that key deliverables are met on time.